Tahuubinh/ML_HUST_PROJECT/README.md

 ## Introduction
 This repo contains our project in *Machine Learning and Data Mining* subject at Hanoi University of Science and Technology

- "Classifying 3 species of penguins in the Palmer Islands" problem use four algorithms to solve it, namely K-Nearest Neighbor, Gaussian Naive Bayes, Random Forest, Artificial Neural Network.
+Four supervised learning models (K-nearest Neighbors, Gaussian Naive Bayes, Random Forest, Artificial Neural Network) and one unsupervised learning model (K-means clustering) are used to solve "Classifying 3 species of penguins in the Palmer Islands" problem.

 ## Contribute